 I am lucky to have a number of longstanding clients who refer me to others and, because I tend to relate well to most people, I have built long term relationships and am loyal; an “old school” concept I know, but one I value greatly.

-Twelve years ago I moved from the City to set up the North Shore practice of McVeagh Fleming, which is now one of the biggest practices north of the bridge (with over 20 lawyers).
+Twenty years ago I moved from the City to set up the North Shore practice of McVeagh Fleming starting from one man and we are now arguably the biggest practice north of the bridge (with over 30 lawyers and legal executives).
 My concept was, and still is “a Queen Street firm in the suburbs”.

 To my mind, the North Shore has its own identity and feel, and is a city of the size and commercial weight that individuals and business owners should not have to “cross the bridge” to get specialist legal (or other) advice.
 We are here on the Shore, we know the issues particular to the Shore and can factor these into the advice that we provide.
 The practice here offers the full gamut of legal services with degrees of specialisation in most areas, and the added benefit of back up from experienced specialists, particularly in the commercial area, from our city office.
 Our formula has worked well to date, and I don’t see that changing.